 If you have been diagnosed with neuralgia, then you probably know that there is little medical science can do for you, except provide drugs and more drugs.
 Therefore, it may be worth investigating knowledge therapy as an alternative approach to care.

 If a nonstructural mindbody process does turn out to be the true source of your nerve pain, then this treatment may help provide lasting relief.
 If not, then you have lost nothing and have gained greater insight into the nature of mindbody health.
-This is a benefit for all, even those who still have pain, such as myself.
+This is a benefit for all, even those who still have pain.